Orlík killers

-The Orlík Killers were a gang of Czech serial killers who, between 1991 and 1993, killed five people (mostly businessmen) for monetary gain.
-One of the members committed murder on his own and attempted another, but the victim in the latter attack survived.
+The Orlík Killers were a gang of Czech serial killers and Organized crime group who, between 1991 and 1993, killed five people (mostly businessmen) for monetary gain.
+One gang member committed an additional murder on his own and also attempted one more — he wanted to acquire the victim's apartment, but she survived by sheer luck.

 The murderers would stuff their victims' bodies in barrels, dissolve them in lye and then throw them into the Orlík Reservoir, an idea initially proposed by Vladimír Kuna.

 Members

 Karel Kopáč

 Karel "Karlos" Kopáč (3 June 1960 – 15 April 2004) was the leader of the group.
 Before the Velvet Revolution, he trained as a milling machine operator and was once convicted of theft.
 After the revolution, he worked as a porter and bouncer in nightclubs and developed an interest in martial arts.
 At the beginning of 1990, he joined the Rapid Response Unit, but left after a few months, allegedly due to a low salary and poor training.

 After quitting, he found work as an arms dealer, mostly trading Škorpion machine pistols and grenades.
 He lived at Příčná 840/22 in Rudná, close to childhood friend and later accomplice, Vladimír Kuna.